Introduction

 Circular Economy Action Plan

 This plan seeks to transition the EU towards a circular economy, where resources are used efficiently, and waste is minimized.
-The food industry plays a crucial role in this transition, and the plan encourages measures like reducing food waste and promoting sustainable packaging.
+The food industry plays a crucial role in this transition, and the plan encourages like reducing food waste and promoting sustainable packaging.

 Figure 2: Timeline of sustainability and traceability related legislations and initiatives in Europe